stevengoulden1/Shillometer/README.md

 #### Regression modelling

 I then began to explore whether we could build a predictive model using the datasets on a coin specific basis.
-Initial correlation analysis was not desperately encouraging, with some small positive correlation for shill, sentiment, and number of mentions for Solana at least, but across 15 arge cap coins, the results were very weak.
+Initial correlation analysis was not desperately encouraging, with some small positive correlation for shill, sentiment, and number of mentions for Solana at least, but across 15 large cap coins, the results were very weak.

 I then built a random forest model (I had initially tried linear regression with very weak results) against 7 day forward returns, which led to fairly weak results on test data (very strong 0.9 R^2 on training data hence the model was extremely overfit) and I had similar results from support vector machines regression.
 The below charts are for SOL and RNDR.